 Squid fires as a staggered ring of mortars which explode above and below the desired depth to generate a massive shockwave with a large "kill radius".
 Like depth charges, this "kill radius" also decreases with depth due to the increase in water pressure.
-This weapon was developed later in the war by the allies and is available on some Corvettes (DC).
+This weapon was developed later in the war by the Allies and is available on some

+Corvettes (DC).
 The depth to explode is automatically set based on the nearest enemy submarine.

-To make an anti-submarine attack using Hedgehog or Squid:
+To make an anti-submarine attack using Hedgehog or Sauid:

-- 1. Select Hedgehog or Squid using the Action Button. - 2.
-Move towards the enemy submarine. - 3.
-Line up the red circle (shows where weapon will fall) onto the green sonar contact marker.
+- Move towards the enemy submarine. - Line up the red circle (shows where weapon will fall) onto the green sonar contact marker. - Select Hedgehog or Sauid using the Action Button. - LEFT CLICK FIRE to fire the mortars.